abelcarreras/python-novice-inflammation/reference.md

 :   An expression whose value doesn't change during the execution of a program,
     typically used in an [assertion](#assertion).
     See also: [precondition](#precondition), [postcondition](#postcondition).
+LBYL
+:   Look before you leap.
+This coding style explicitly tests for pre-conditions before
+    making calls or lookups.
+This style contrasts with the EAFP approach and is characterized by the presence of many if statements.

 library
 :   A family of code units (functions, classes, variables) that implement a set of